 I’ve tried to write this page many times over the years.
 It never felt authentic because, well, it’s just so hard to be vulnerable.
 I don't want to feel judged.
 Then it dawned on me, Diversity Beans are all about being vulnerable.
 Sharing our experiences can be ever so hard, but oh so valuable.

 So, here it goes...

 Hi, my name is Tracy Jackson and I’m the maker of Diversity Beans, brainchild of Professor Delane McUne.

 My story is quite common--I left home at 18, joined the USAF, fell in love, got married, had children, and the like.

-So, back to my original question, do I believe that jelly beans can change the world?
+So, do I believe that jelly beans can change the world?
 No, not exactly.
-But, I do believe they spark the conversations that can.
+But, I do believe they can spark conversations that will.

-I thought you might enjoy seeing a few pictures of my beautiful family and business journey!
+Below are a few pictures of my family and entrepreneurial journey!